World Models That Know When They Don't Know - Controllable Video Generation with Calibrated Uncertainty: Uncertainty Quantification of Video Models

 For action-conditioned video generation, we compute action embeddings from input actions using a multi-layer perceptron and sum the resulting action embeddings with the timestep embedding computed using frequency-space encodings.
-We feed the resulting embeddings as the conditioning input $\mbf{c}$ to the DiT.
-Given the input video frame and action, we extract the internal features $\mbf{z}$ of the diffusion transformer from the penultimate layer, which is passed into $\mbf{f}_{\phi}$, alongside the action and timestep embedding, to predict the subpatch (channel-wise) confidence ${\hat{\mbf{q}}}$.
+We feed the resulting embeddings $\mbf{c}$ to the DiT.
+Given the input video frame and action, we extract the internal features $\mbf{z}$ of the DiT from the penultimate layer, which is passed into $\mbf{f}_{\phi}$, alongside the action and timestep embedding, to predict the subpatch (channel-wise) confidence ${\hat{\mbf{q}}}$.
 This confidence represents the probability that each subpatch of the generated latent video is accurate with respect to an element-wise boolean function $\bm{\acc}$, which we elaborate in~\Cref{sec:architecture}.